 Cyberbullying can involve a large audience

 It can involve harmful material being widely and rapidly shared to a large audience, for example, rumours and images can be posted on public forums or sent to many people at once.
-This material can also continue to be available and harmful long after the cyberbullying has ceased.
+This material can also continue to be available and harmful long after cyberbullying has ceased.

 Cyberbullies have a sense of anonymity